SoftEngMCSZ/FrontEnd/README.md

 ## Administration
 - The administration page is accessible at [http://whatdo.me.s3-website-us-east-1.amazonaws.com/#/admin](http://whatdo.me.s3-website-us-east-1.amazonaws.com/#/admin).
 - This page displays the Choice ID, creation date, and completion status of every choice in the production database.

-- It also shows a nonfunctional option to clear choices older than a certain age.
+### Clearing Choices
+- Enter a number of days into the textfield in "Remove Choices more than ___ days old"
+- Click DELETE
+- Click the sync button to see the choices have been cleared.